 WEBINAR | Bridging the inequality gap in SA

 Despite 28 years of democracy, SA remains one of the most unequal societies in the world.
-To understand the growing inequality and find strategic ways to remedy it, Sanlam Gauge, in partnership with the Sunday Times Business Times, will host a virtual conference with industry experts on July 20.
+To understand the growing inequality and find strategic ways to remedy it, Sanlam, in partnership with the Sunday Times Business Times, will host a virtual conference with industry experts on July 20.

-The conference will also be the launch pad for the 2022 Sanlam Gauge Report.
+The 2022 Sanlam Gauge conference will also be the launch pad for this year's Sanlam Gauge Report.

 Stuart Theobald, chairperson of leading research firm Intellidex, and Lerato Ratsoma, MD of Empowerdex, the biggest BBBEE ratings agency in SA, will share the findings of the research.